puppetlabs/puppet-docs/source/pe/3.0/index.markdown

 * The [Deployment Guide](../../guides/deployment_guide/index.html) has a ton of information to help you set up and deploy Puppet Enterprise in accordance with the best practices and methods used by Puppet Labs' professional services engineers.

 Otherwise, use the **navigation to the left** to move between this guide's sections and chapters.

+If you are using an older version of Puppet Enterprise, you can find [documentation for previous versions here](http://docs.puppetlabs.com/pe/index.html).